 1 2 3 Texas does recognize "informal marriages" and thus parties to such an arrangement could also be included in the definition of a "spouse" under this act.
-See, e.g., Tex.
+See, e.g. , Tex.
 Fam.
 Code § 2.401.
 4 5 (11) State .
 The definition of "state" is based upon the standard Uniform Law Commission definition.
 6 7 Section 3.
-Included and Excluded Property 8 (a) Subject to subsection (b), this [act] applies to the following property of a spouse, 9 without regard to how the property is titled or held: 10 (1) if a decedent was domiciled in this state at the time of death: 11 (A) all or a proportionate part of each item of personal property, wherever 12 located, that was community property under the law of the jurisdiction where the decedent or the 13 surviving spouse of the decedent was domiciled when the property was acquired or became 14 community property after acquisition; 15 (B) income, rent, profit, appreciation, or other increase: 16 (i) derived from or traceable to property described in subparagraph 17 (A); or 18 (ii) characterized as community property under the law of the 19 jurisdiction where the decedent or the surviving spouse of the decedent was domiciled when it 20 was earned; and 21 (C) property traceable to property described in subparagraph (A) or (B); 22 and 23 (2) regardless of whether a decedent was domiciled in this state at the time of 24 death: 25 (A) all or a proportionate part of each item of real property located in this 26 state traceable to community property or acquired with community property under the law of the
+Included and Excluded Property 8 (a) Subject to subsection (b), this [act] applies to the following property of a spouse, 9 without regard to how the property is titled or held: 10 (1) if a decedent was domiciled in this state at the time of death: 11 (A) all or a proportionate part of each item of personal property, wherever 12 located, thatwas community property under the law of the jurisdiction where the decedent or the 13 surviving spouse of the decedent was domiciled when the property was acquired or when it 14 became community property after acquisition; 15 (B) income, rent, profit, appreciation, or other increase- 16 (i)derived from or traceable to property described in subparagraph Formatted: Indent: First line: 0.5" 17 (A); or 18 (ii) characterized as community property under the law of the 19 jurisdiction where the decedent or the surviving spouse of the decedent was domiciled when it 20 was earned; and 21 (C) property traceable to property described in subparagraph (A) or (B); 22 and 23 (2) regardless of whether a decedent was domiciled in this state at the time of 24 death: 25 (A) all or a proportionate part of each item of real property located in this 26 state traceable to community property or acquired with community property under the law of the jurisdiction where the decedent or the surviving spouse of the decedent was domiciled when the property was acquired or when it became community property after acquisition; and

-- 1 jurisdiction where the decedent or the surviving spouse of the decedent was domiciled when the - 2 property was acquired or became community property after acquisition; - 3 (B) income, rent, profit, appreciation, or other increase, derived from - 4 property described in subparagraph (A). - 5 (b) If spouses acquired community property by compliance with the law of a jurisdiction - 6 that allows for the creation of community property by the transfer of property to a trust, then the - 7 spouses are deemed to have community property under this [act] only to the extent the property - 8 is held in the trust or characterized as community property by the terms of the trust or the laws of - 9 the jurisdiction under which the trust was created. - 10 (c) This [act] does not apply to property that: - 11 (1) spouses have partitioned or reclassified; or - 12 (2) is the subject of a waiver of rights granted by this [act].
+(B) income, rent, profit, appreciation, or other increase, derived from

+(b) If spouses acquired community property by compliance with the law of a jurisdiction that allows for the creation of community property by the transfer of property to a trust, then the spouses are deemed to have community property under this [act] only to the extent the property is held in the trust or characterized as community property by the terms of the trust or the laws of the jurisdiction under which the trust was created.

+(c) This [act] does not apply to property that: